Egypt

 against fair share

-The CAT rates Egypt’s policies and action as “Insufficient” when compared to its fair share.
-The “Insufficient” rating indicates that Egypt’s climate policies and action in 2030 need substantial improvements to be consistent with the 1.5°C temperature limit.
-If all countries were to follow Egypt’s approach, warming would reach over 2°C and up to 3°C.
+The CAT rates Egypt’s policies and action as “Almost Sufficient” when compared to their fair-share contribution to climate change mitigation.
+The “Almost sufficient” rating indicates that Egypt’s climate policies and action in 2030 are not yet consistent with limiting warming to 1.5°C but could be, with moderate improvements.
+If all countries were to follow Egypt’s approach, warming could be held at—but not well below—2°C.

 Conditional NDC target